Pain Relief Treatment

 pain relief treatmentHerbal Medicine Treatments

-You may have heard of corydalis (yu jin), the root of the turmeric plant, used for thousands of years to resolve painful conditions.
-This plant is harvested, ground up, and boiled with hot vinegar to treat chronic pain.
+You may have heard of corydalis (Yan Hu Suo), used for thousands of years to resolve severe chronic conditions.
+This plant is harvested, ground up, and boiled with hot vinegar to treat chronic migraine, back, or menstrual pain.
 Corydalis contains a pain-relieving compound called dehydrocorybulbine (DHCB).
-DHCB has gained significant attention because it does not generate a tolerance, unlike morphine and other opioid drugs.
+DHCB has gained significant attention because it does not generate a tolerance, unlike other drugs.
+The best part is, we can harness the power of compounds like this one without expensive manufacturing or extraction processes.
+Herbal remedies are cheap and easy, but should only be used under the supervision of a trained professional.

 Acupuncture and Chinese herbal medicine offer safe, effective, reliable relief from pain.
-Scientific studies have demonstrated that these methods often outperform standard care offered by pharmaceutical approaches or surgery.
+Scientific studies have demonstrated that these methods often perform better than standard care offered by pharmaceutical approaches or surgery.
 Contrary to popular belief, you don’t have to live with the pain forever.
+After determining your specific pattern of illness, we will develop a comprehensive strategy for addressing your health concerns with herbs as well as acupuncture or massage.

 Certainly, you can expect to notice significant improvement even after a few sessions, but it often takes consistent healthy habits to create lasting changes.
 Let me help you get back on your feet and put together a plan for your success.